 Other regions are also showing problem signs.
 The southern portion of the former USSR has been seriously damaged by many centuries of erosion, and half of Russia’s arable land is now unsuitable for farming.

-Today, it now takes about 1.2 barrels of oil to produce a single ton of grain in more developed countries – seven times greater than in 1950!
-Capitalist industrial agriculture has become addicted to oil, using about 8% of world oil output.
+Today, it now takes about 1.2 barrels of oil to produce a single ton of grain in more developed countries — seven times greater than in 1950!
+Capitalist industrial agriculture has become addicted to oil, using about 8 percent of world oil output.

 As soil fertility declines and the world appears to near the limits of industrial food production, rising prices and hunger are becoming more prevalent.
-Anger over high food and fuel costs have sparked violent protests in many countries, from ‘tortilla riots’ in Mexico, to clashes between villagers and police in India, and the arrest of 300 people in landlocked Burkina Faso.
-The UN World Food Programme says staple food prices in some parts of Africa have risen by 40 percent or more in six months.
+Anger over high food and fuel costs has sparked violent protests in many countries, from “tortilla riots” in Mexico to clashes between villagers and police in India and the arrest of 300 people in landlocked Burkina Faso.
+The UN World Food Program says staple food prices in some parts of Africa have risen by 40 percent or more in six months.